bitsharescrude/crude.ngn/README.md

 # HOW IT WORKS
 The Asset has been designed to be as trustless as humanly possible by the issuer (following the guidelines stipulated by bitshares.org), in other to reduce the risks associated with holding virtual currencies.
 The issuer or (designated outlets) will operate like a blockchain-teller helping local crypto-traders/users with USDT liquidity for their naira at lower costs.
 These local users will bid for CRUDE.NGN with their USDT/BTS.
 As long as the owner can back the supply of the CRUDE.NGN with BTS/USDT he will not run out of service.
 The owner is the first issuer (the first local teller) the naira he issues is equal to the money he wants to use for trading BTS, this money is assumed to be lost by the owner.

-# Flaw/Weakness
-The only flaw to this asset is its centrality, the more outlets (LOCAL CRYPTO USDT TRADERS) that use it the more safer it becomes.

 # THEORY
 It is believed by speculators (Bears and Bulls) that if left unchecked by the issuer, all cryptocurrencies will always certainly tend to zero.
 This means that at a certain point in time the value of every virtual currency or asset ever designed was/is zero.
 The owner(first user) recognises this asset equality, In order words every cryptocurrency has its equivalent value to another based on certain conditions.
 If those conditons are met, then two virtual currencies can have thesame value (Asset Market decay).